cybex-gmbh/laravel-transmorpher-client/README.md

 <img src="{{ $motif->getUrl() }}"></img>
 ```

-You also have the possibilty to apply transformations.
+You also have the possibility to apply transformations.

 ```html
 <img src="{{ $motif->getUrl(['width' => 300, 'format' => 'png']) }}"></img>